multiversx/mx-exchange-sc/locked-asset/proxy_dex/README.md

     fn enter_farm_proxy_endpoint(&self, farm_address: ManagedAddress);
 ```

-Enter Farm Proxy intermediates entering a Farm contract as following: the user sends Wrapped LP tokens and receives Wrapped Farm tokens.
+Enter Farm Proxy intermediates entering a Farm contract as follows: the user sends Wrapped LP tokens and receives Wrapped Farm tokens.
 The reasoning for Wrapped Farm tokens is the same as for Wrapped LP tokens.

-The following next functions work exactly the same as they analogue functions in the Farm contract, except they take as an input Wrapped Farm tokens, instead of regular Farm tokens.
+The following next functions work exactly the same as their analogue functions in the Farm contract, except they take as an input Wrapped Farm tokens, instead of regular Farm tokens.

 The original LP tokens and Farm tokens, for which the contract mints Wrapped Tokens, remain in the smart contract.
 It will use the original tokens for performing the actions on behalf of the user.